 The New Professional Award is presented to the most driven and productive new employee hired within the last two years.
 Showing expertise in their field, exceptional customer service, and team mentality, this recipient will receive a 1 year membership to Young Professionals.

-The Customer Service Award is presented to two individuals that exhibit the most customer and student-friendly personality.
-These individuals exhibit excellent customer service in responding to students, parents, and peers in a timely and courteous manner; solving customer service problems/concerns quickly and innovatively; developing new ways to benefit students and parents while promoting the mission of the Division of Student Affairs.
+The Customer Service Award is presented to the individual that exhibit the most customer and student-friendly personality.
+This individual exhibits excellent customer service in responding to students, parents, and peers in a timely and courteous manner; solving customer service problems/concerns quickly and innovatively; developing new ways to benefit students and parents while promoting the mission of the Division of Student Affairs.

 The Campus Compact Award is given to an individual who demonstrates interdepartmental and campus support.
 This individual communicates and collaborates within their department, Student Affairs, the CSU campus, and local community.
 The recipient of this award will receive the rotating Campus Compact Award and present the trophy to next year’s recipient.

 The Cougar Genius Award is given to three departments who have implemented programs within the academic year that demonstrate student participation and components that assist within retention or graduation.
 This plaque will be displayed in the Vice President of Student Affairs office each year.
 This year we are able to recognize three programs ranked by Gold, Silver, and Bronze levels.

 Gold: Center for Accommodation and Access, Dining in the Dark

 Silver: Fraternity & Sorority Life Programs